manu244/js-games/README.md

-# Java script game using react
+# Java script Puzzel game using react

 This project is designed using React Draggable Lib. https://www.npmjs.com/package/react-draggable